frictionlessdata/frictionless-py/docs/guides/transform-guide.md

 - resource and package transforms
 - transforms based on a declarative pipeline

 The main difference between the first two and pipelines that resource and package transforms are imperative while pipelines can be created beforehand or shared as a JSON file.
-Also, Frictionless supports a [Dataflows](https://frictionlessdata.io/tooling/python/working-with-dataflows/) pipeline runner.
-You need to install the `dataflows` plugin to use it.

 > Download [`transform.csv`](https://raw.githubusercontent.com/frictionlessdata/frictionless-py/master/data/transform.csv) into the `data` folder to reproduce the examples